rajikaimal/SixthSense/README.md

 # SixthSense
 <p>An online gamestore </p>
 <p>Sixth sense was developed for my 1st year project</p>
-<p> * There can be many bugs and icons are not uploaded Pull requests are welcomed ! </p>
+<p> * There can be many bugs and icons are not uploaded Pull requests are welcomed :smiley: ! </p>
 <a href="http://sixthsense.rajika.me"> SixthSense Live Demo </a>